Smoodie7/CSV-VCFConverter/README.md

 **5.** If the conversion is successful, a message box will be displayed with a completion message.

-*(If an error occurs during the conversion, an error message box will be displayed with the details of the error.)*

 **Feel free to customize and enhance this program to fit your specific requirements!**

 *Note: The program provides a predefined list of common encodings, but if the encoding of the input file cannot be automatically detected, it will prompt you to enter the encoding manually.*

+<sup>(If an error occurs during the conversion, an error message box will be displayed with the details of the error.)</sup>

 ## Issues/Fixes